 I did it.
 I broke free from Google’s web monopoly.

 I use the iPhone for my mobile device; the iPad as my computer; Safari—of course—my default browser.
-I search on DuckDuckGo (which also allows me to avoid the dreaded AMP versions of sites). iCloud hosts all my files, calendars, and other data; I use iWork apps to create and edit documents.
-I pay for my own email.
+I search on DuckDuckGo (which also allows me to avoid the dreaded AMP versions of sites). iCloud hosts all my files, calendars, and email; I use iWork apps to create and edit documents.
 I follow YouTubers via social media.
 I rarely use map services.

 I’ve previously used Gmail from 2005, while still in beta, till I started hosting my own email a few years ago with my first name change.
 I haven’t been a serious Microsoft Office user since Google Docs emerged in 2007, and didn’t experience ribbon shock till much later.

 Privacy wasn’t a factor—“data mining” allowed for Google to better tailor their services for me.
 Android allowed me to utilize a phone as I needed.
 Google Drive provides more space for free.
 YouTube is free to watch.
 Everyone and their grandma either has or had Gmail at some point.
 I’m browser-agnostic; whatever’s in front of me, I use.
 Many third-party apps still probably utilize Google services to track me.

 Google as a search engine…meh.
 I didn’t care for hyper-specific results tailored to me and my biases.
 I hated how AMP “optimization” couldn’t be turned off—those pages half the time wouldn’t render correctly, and I’d have to click on that link so I could leave comments, or just be able to use the mobile site.
 Chrome is just a memory hog.
 Too many ads.